How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 and the reasons were that the builds were intended just only for development

-users were already using building themselves with their own customizations, or using third party libraries that embeded them
+users were already building it themselves with their own customizations, or using third party libraries that embedded them

 (where have been left developers that just want to build a WebRTC enabled mobile